George Park (politician)

 Born in Glasgow, Park was educated at the Onslow Drive Grammar School and Whitehill Grammar School, then moved to Coventry, where he studied at Coventry Technical College.
-He worked in the motor industry in Coventry, where he was the Amalgamated Engineering Union Convenor at the Ryton Plant of the (then) Rootes Group.
+He worked in the motor industry in Coventry, where he was the Amalgamated Engineering Union convenor at the Ryton Plant of the (then) Rootes Group.
 He was a councillor in the Holbrooks Ward and later leader of Coventry City Council and the West Midlands County Council.

-Park served as Member of Parliament (MP) for Coventry North East from February 1974 to 1987.
-He was a TGWU-sponsored MP and was Parliamentary Private Secretary to Eric Varley.
+Park was the member of parliament (MP) for Coventry North East from the February 1974 general election to 1987.
+He was a TGWU-sponsored MP and was parliamentary private secretary to Eric Varley.
+He was also sponsored by the Amalgamated Engineering Union.

 He decided not to stand for re-election in the run-up to the 1987 general election, after the left wing won control of his Constituency Labour Party.
 His successor was John Hughes.